| Activities

 Université de Montréal in collaboration with the IES, the Canada Research

 Chair in Citizenship and Governance and the CPDS.
-Read the programme.
+Read the programme. * Europe in All Its Multiplicities II.
+Workshop for

 graduate students organised by the IES.
 This workshop was held on 18 Mars 2005.
 Read the

-* Europe in all its multiplicities I.
+programme. * Europe in all its multiplicities I.

 Workshop for graduate students organised by the IES.
 This workshop was held on 26 March 2004.
-Read the programme.
+Read the programme. * Taking Stock of the European Union.
+Workshop

 organized by Prof. Barbara Haskel with the support of the IES.
 It was held

-* Health Care Systems in Canada and the European Union:
+on 16 March 2004.
+Read the programme. * Health Care Systems in Canada and the European Union:

 Between Integration and Heterogeneity.
 Round Table organised by the McGill Institute for the Study of